Octonauts: Above & Beyond: Release

-Octonauts: Above & Beyond debuted on September 7, 2021, on Netflix.
-A trailer was released on August 10, 2021.
+Octonauts: Above & Beyond debuted on 7 September 2021, on Netflix.
+A trailer was released on 10 August 2021.

-A second season was released May 2, 2022 on Netflix.
+A second season was released 2 May 2022 on Netflix.
 The special double episode in this season is "Octonauts & the Rainforest Rescue", which focused on a rescuing a baby eagle.
 Fisher-Price released an Above & Beyond toy line to sell alongside the existing main series toys.

-According to the producers at Silvergate Media, attempts are being made to have Above & Beyond return to public television airings in the USA [source needed].
+According to the producers at Silvergate Media, attempts are being made to have Above & Beyond return to public television airings in the USA.

 Unlike the original that originally aired on Disney Junior in America, Above & Beyond does not air on that channel, due to Disney not purchasing the show with a US dub.
-The show airs on television on CBeebies, respectively like the original series.
+The show premiered on television on CBeebies in 2023, respectively like the original series.

-A fifth season aired on May 29, 2025, in China with 26 episodes.
-It is unclear whether this will come to CBeebies yet.
+A fifth series premiered 29 May 2025 in China, with 24 episodes, with a sixth and final series releasing the same day the following year.
+It is unclear whether both will come to CBeebies yet.